jparrill/ztp-the-hard-way/docs/disconnected-ZTP-flow-hub-deployment.md

       - cidr: "2620:52:0:1302::/64"
   provisionRequirements:
     controlPlaneAgents: 1
-  sshPublicKey: 'ssh-rsa adasdlkasjdlklaskdjadoipjasdoiasj root@xxxxXXXXxxx'
+  sshPublicKey: "ssh-rsa adasdlkasjdlklaskdjadoipjasdoiasj root@xxxxXXXXxxx"
 ```

 #### Multi Node Cluster Definition

-For Multi Node Openshift we need to specify the next things:
+For Multi Node OpenShift we need to specify the next things:

 - `spec.provisionRequirements.controlPlaneAgents`: Set to **3**, this means that we just want a ControlPlane based on 3 Master nodes.
 - `spec.imageSetRef`: This will reference the ClusterImageSet created in previous steps, so ensure that those are related between them using the name.